oauthstuff/draft-oauth-rar/main.md

 # Introduction {#Introduction}

-The OAuth 2.0 authorization framework [@!RFC6749] defines the parameter `scope` that allows OAuth clients to specify the expected scope, i.e., the permission, of an access token.
+The OAuth 2.0 authorization framework [@!RFC6749] defines the parameter `scope` that allows OAuth clients to specify the requested scope, i.e., the permission, of an access token.
 This mechanism is sufficient to implement static scenarios and coarse-grained authorization requests, such as "give me read access to the resource owner's profile" but it is not sufficient to specify